bytecodealliance/registry/docs/README.md

 ## Design Decisions

 #### WebAssembly binary packages
-*WARG* is primarily designed for publishing and fetching WebAssembly binary packages, both core modules as well as components and component interfaces.
+*Warg* is primarily designed for publishing and fetching WebAssembly binary packages, both core modules as well as components and component interfaces.

 #### From development to deployment
-Both libraries and interfaces published for software developers as well as deployment artifacts can be published to *WARG* registries.
+Both libraries and interfaces published for software developers as well as deployment artifacts can be published to *Warg* registries.

 #### Federation of registries
 Anyone can run their own registry and import (and optionally